-Field Liaison: A Field Education Coordinator of the School of Social Work who acts as the primary link between the student, field instructor, and agency mentor for the purposes of monitoring and supporting the field practicum.
+Field Liaisons: is a Field Education Coordinator of the School of Social Work who acts as the primary link between the student, field instructor, and agency mentor for the purposes of monitoring and supporting the field practicum.
 Refer to section 2.2.1 A for more information.